SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Campaigns,-Registrations,-Applications.md

 **Description**

-> Counts the number of campaigns a contact has been involved in.
-This is not possible with a standard rollup summary field because you can't create one on Contact record to summarize Campaign Member records.
+> This recipe counts the number of campaigns a contact has been involved in.
+This is not possible with a standard rollup summary field because you can't create one on Contact object to summarize Campaign Member records.

 **Objects, Fields, Relationships**